Software for the Amateur Investor.

 If you buy 100 XYZ, the way you describe, you enter that into the portfolio by pushing the "add" button from the portfolio window.
 The fields used would be: 100 in "Number bought", 1.00 in "Price each", 10.45 in "Costs".
 When you click ok, the deal will be shown in the portfolio overview.
 Different calculations show the total cost, the current price and the profit/loss.

-Later you sell 50 XYZ, so the the portfolio window, with the above deal selected, you push the sell button.
+Later you sell 50 XYZ, so in the portfolio window, with the above deal selected, you push the sell button.
 You enter 50 in the "Amount", 1.50 in "Price" and 9.95 in "cost sell", and when you push the ok button, the portfolio overview will now show that you have 50 left.

 In the Right upper corner of the portfolio overview window, there's a dropdown box, where you can select to see "active" deals, and select to show "sold" or "All" deals. - So you can switch the view to those to see the total p/l together.